We can't get enough of these chewy molasses cookies! They have crisp edges, fudgy middles, and rich, spiced flavor from ginger and cinnamon.

 Chewy Molasses Cookies

-- ½ cup soft (not melted) coconut oil or room temperature butter
+- ½ cup unsalted room temperature butter or soft (not melted) coconut oil

 - 1 teaspoon vanilla

 - 1 tablespoon water, more if necessary

 - Preheat the oven to 350°F and line a large baking sheet with parchment paper.